scottkiss/kaca/README.md

 # about kaca
-a pub/sub messaging lib based on websocket
+a pub/sub messaging system based on websocket

 ## Getting started
 ```bash